Lutheran Services Florida assistance programs.

 A program known as Work And Gain Economic Self-sufficiency Act, or WAGES, was created to help both current and prospective recipients of TANF / Temporary Aid to Needy Families get a job and make the transition from government assistance to the work force.
 The goal of WAGES and Lutheran Services is to help people become self-sufficient.

-Some of the other employment assistance programs include classes on how to prepare for job interviews and evaluate their work skills, Employment Preparation Sessions, counseling and free guidance to help people keep their jobs and succeed in the workplace, and placement services.
+Some of the other employment assistance programs include classes on how to prepare for job interviews and evaluate their work skills.
+There are also Employment Preparation Sessions, counseling and free guidance to help people keep their jobs and succeed in the workplace and job placement services. the team also have suggestions on income from side gigs.

 Employment counselors work with both immigrants and the homeless in Florida to provide assistance.
 The goal is to help these people find jobs, gain an income and otherwise become contributing, productive, and independent members of the community.